Annual Contract Value: What is ACV in Sales?

 Dedicate Customer Success Resources to High Revenue Potential Accounts

-ACV also comes in handy in determining which new customers need Success resources the most.
-With ACV, it's easier to pinpoint customers with high revenue potential and the resources to benefit them.
+ACV also helps determine which new customers need Success resources the most.
+It's easier to pinpoint customers with high revenue potential and the resources that will benefit them.

-For instance, you can offer them discounts, premium support, personalized onboarding, custom data migrations, especially managed accounts, other promotional offers, etc. You can also create more win-win situations by upselling or crossing products to solve more challenges for your customers.
+For instance, you can offer them discounts, premium support, personalized onboarding, custom data migrations, especially managed accounts, and other promotional offers.
+You can also create more win-win situations by upselling or crossing products to solve more customer challenges.

 ACV vs. ARR: What is the Difference?